 While you are at it, check the blade for any bend or tilting.
-A straight and balanced blade will be more aerodynamic and helps provide the cleaner cut.
+A straight and balanced blade will be more aerodynamic and help provide a cleaner cut.

 Make sure your mower deck is clean and free from any grass or dust particles from earlier mowing.
 The unclean deck will result in more sticking and clumping of the grass when mowing.
 Clean the mower deck with clean water and spray it with a silicone lubricant.

-The silicone lubricants prevent the grass from getting stick to the mower deck and also makes it easier to clean afterward.
+The silicone lubricants prevent the grass from getting stick to the mower deck and also make it easier to clean afterward.

-Raising the deck height at bit higher will give you the adequate cut length with a smaller chance of getting deck clogged.
+Raising the deck height a bit higher will give you an adequate cut length with a smaller chance of getting the deck clogged.

 Keep the deck bit higher at three to five inches long.
-It will be a reasonable trade off as you will get the good cut with less hassle.
+It will be a reasonable trade-off as you will get a good cut with less hassle.